OneDrive/onedrive-api-docs/docs/rest-api/api/device_list.md

 # List devices

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Retrieve a list of device objects registered in the organization.
+Retrieve a list of devices registered in the directory.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).